NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - JY added
 - 5X
     - Activates if only hitting the second hit
-    - Damage reduced from 75 to 70
+    - Damage reduced from 77 to 71
     - First hit turns back turned opponents around
     - First hit hitbox duration increased by one frame
     - Second hitboxes are bigger if the first is hit
 - 2X
     - Consumes 1/8 chakra if not activated
-    - Damage increased to 78 (85 with fall damage)
+    - Damage decreased from 104 to 85
     - DEF from frames 11-45, animation ends frame 55
     - Is not avoided by “landing” during the activation
     - Super freeze resets intangible at the end
-- Act2X
-    - Damage reduced 95 to 70
-    - Drains 50% chakra
 - RB given hyuuga cancel
 - GRKnJ appears slightly closer to the opponent